aaronbloomfield/pdr/uva/tas.md

 ## Josh Mehr
 [![Josh Mehr](//libra.cs.virginia.edu/tas/jmm3vn.jpg)](//libra.cs.virginia.edu/tas/full/jmm3vn.jpg)
-What's up!
-I'm a second-year BSCS major from Woodbridge Virginia (place in NOVA that has an Ikea).
-I doubt anyone that reads this cares about me liking dogs so I won't bother talking about stuff like that.
-This will be my first time TAing for any class.
-I'm incredibly excited to help you work your way through this class.
-It can be daunting sometimes but as long as you don't give up and are willing to ask for help you'll be just fine!
-Let me just assure you that if you need any help I'll try my best to help you in whatever way I possibly can because I remember how grateful I was to have such helpful TAs when I took 2150.
-I hope we have a fantastic semester together!
+Hi everyone!
+I’m a third-year BSCS major from Woodbridge, Virginia.
+This is my third semester TAing for 2150 so I should be able to help you learn and fully comprehend the content.
+This class can be difficult but as long as you're willing to ask for help (which I know can be hard for some to do) and try your best you will be fine.
 <br clear="all">

 ## Sindhura Mente